-(3) The term "domestic" when applied to a corporation or partnership means created or organized in the United States or under the law of the United States or of any State or Territory.
+(4) The term "domestic" when applied to a corporation or partnership means created or organized in the United States or under the law of the United States or of any State or Territory.

-(4) The term "foreign" when applied to a corporation or partnership means a corporation or partnership which is not domestic.
+(5) The term "foreign" when applied to a corporation or partnership means a corporation or partnership which is not domestic.

-(5) The term "fiduciary" means a guardian, trustee, executor, administrator, receiver, conservator, or any person acting in any fiduciary capacity for any person.
+(6) The term "fiduciary" means a guardian, trustee, executor, administrator, receiver, conservator, or any person acting in any fiduciary capacity for any person.

-(6) The term, "withholding agent" means any person required to deduct and withhold any tax under the provisions of section 144 or 145.
+(7) The term "withholding agent" means any person required to deduct and withhold any tax under the provisions of section 143 or 144.

-(7) The term "stock" includes the share in an association, jointstock company, or insurance company.
+(8) The term "stock" includes the share in an association, joint-stock company, or insurance company.

-(8) The term "shareholder" includes a member in an association, joint-stock company, or insurance company.
+(9) The term "shareholder" includes a member in an association, joint-stock company, or insurance company.

-(9) The term "United States" when used in a geographical sense includes only the States, the Territories of Alaska and Hawaii, and the District of Columbia.
+(10) The term "United States" when used in a geographical sense includes only the States, the Territories of Alaska and Hawaii, and the District of Columbia.

-(10) The term "Secretary" means the Secretary of the Treasury.
+(11) The term "Secretary" means the Secretary of the Treasury.

-(11) The term "Commissioner" means the Commissioner of Internal Revenue.
+(12) The term "Commissioner" means the Commissioner of Internal Revenue.

-(12) The term "collector" means collector of internal revenue.
+(13) The term "collector" means collector of internal revenue.

-(13) The term "taxpayer" means any person subject to a tax imposed by this Act.
+(14) The term "taxpayer" means any person subject to a tax imposed by this Act.